primatejs/primate/docs/modules/store.md

 };
 ```

-When trying to validate the `name` field, Primate will run the `type` function
+When trying to validate the `name` field, Primate will run the `validate`
-to determine if the field has passed validation.
-In case of failure, it would
+function to determine if the field has passed validation.
+In case of failure,
-stop the execution of the route function with the given error.
-For saving
+it would stop the execution of the route function with the given error.
+For
-this field into the database, it will use the driver's base type `"string"`
+saving this field into the database, it will use the driver's base type
+`"string"`.

 ### Strict